Chart Color Schemes

 AreaSearch analysis reveals Paralowie recording weaker employment conditions than most comparable areas nationwide

-Paralowie has a balanced workforce with white and blue collar employment, strongly represented by manufacturing and industrial sectors.
-The unemployment rate is 5.3%, with an estimated employment growth of 0.9% over the past year.
+Paralowie has a balanced workforce with white and blue collar jobs, notably in manufacturing and industrial sectors.
+The unemployment rate was 5.3% as of June 2025, with an estimated employment growth of 0.9% over the past year.

-As of June 2025, there are 9,264 residents employed, while the unemployment rate is 1.3% higher than Greater Adelaide's rate of 4.0%.
-Workforce participation aligns with Greater Adelaide's 61.7%.
+In Paralowie, 9,264 residents were employed while the unemployment rate was 1.3% higher than Greater Adelaide's rate of 4.0%.
+Workforce participation in Paralowie matched Greater Adelaide's 61.7%.
 Employment is concentrated in health care & social assistance, manufacturing, and retail trade.
-Manufacturing has a particularly strong presence, with an employment share 1.7 times the regional level.
+Manufacturing has a particularly strong presence with an employment share 1.7 times the regional level.

-Professional & technical services have limited presence at 2.8%, compared to the regional average of 7.3%.
-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between June 2024 and June 2025, employment increased by 0.9% while labour force grew by 1.3%, leading to a rise in unemployment of 0.3 percentage points.
-In contrast, Greater Adelaide saw employment grow by 2.1%.
-State-level data from Sep-25 shows South Australia's employment grew by 1.06% year-on-year, adding 9,370 jobs, with the state unemployment rate at 4.5%, aligned with the national rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project a 6.6% growth over five years and 13.7% over ten years.
+Meanwhile, professional & technical services have limited presence at 2.8%, compared to 7.3% regionally.
+The area offers limited local employment opportunities, indicated by the Census working population count versus resident population.
+In the year ending June 2025, employment increased by 0.9% while labour force rose by 1.3%, resulting in a unemployment rise of 0.3 percentage points.
+This contrasts with Greater Adelaide where employment grew by 2.1%.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, but with varying rates across industry sectors.
 Applying these projections to Paralowie's employment mix suggests local growth of approximately 5.7% over five years and 12.4% over ten years.

 Frequently Asked Questions - Employment